jjjjw/forbidden-sequencer/README.md

 ```

 **Techno pattern logic:**
-- Alternates kick and hihat using internal state
+- Checks `GetNextTickInBeat()` - if next tick is 0 (beat boundary), schedule events
-- Uses `GetNextBeatTick()` to schedule kicks on beat boundaries
+- Returns both kick (at nextTickTime) and hihat (at nextTickTime + halfBeat)
-- Schedules hihats half a beat after each kick
+- No internal state needed - pattern is a pure function of conductor state

 **Result:** "boom tick boom tick" techno beat at 120 BPM